bevyengine/bevy/CONTRIBUTING.md

 If you end up creating a new crate to the `bevy` repo:

-1. Add a "Bevy Contributors <bevyengine@gmail.com>" entry in the Author field of the Cargo.toml.
+1. Add a "Bevy Contributors <bevyengine@gmail.com>" entry in the Author field of `Cargo.toml`.
 2. Add an MIT License to match the main `bevy` crate.
 3. Add the new crate to the ./tools./publish.sh file.